 Safe sleep for your baby

-What is Sudden Infant Dead Syndrome (SIDS)?
+What is Sudden Unexpected Infant Death (SUID)?

 Researchers have discovered some factors that may put babies at extra risk.
-They've also identified some measures you can take to help protect your child from SIDS.
+They've also identified some measures you can take to help protect your child from SUID.
 Perhaps the most important measure is safe sleep for your baby.

 - Back to sleep: place your baby to sleep resting on his or her back, rather than on the stomach or side.
 This isn't necessary when your baby's awake or able to roll over both ways without help.

 - Don't assume that others will place your baby to sleep in the correct position — insist on it.
 Advise sitters and child care personnel not to use the stomach position to calm an upset baby.

 - Keep the crib as bare as possible.
 Use a firm mattress and avoid placing your baby on thick, fluffy padding, such as lambskin or a thick quilt.
 Don't leave pillows, fluffy toys or stuffed animals in the crib.
 These may interfere with breathing if your baby's face presses against them.

 - Don't overheat baby.
 To keep your baby warm, try a sleep sack or other sleep clothing that doesn't require additional covers.
 If you use a blanket, make it lightweight.

 - Tuck the blanket securely into the foot of the mattress, with just enough length to cover your baby's shoulders.
 Then place your baby in the crib, near the foot, covered loosely with the blanket.
 Don't cover your baby's head.

 - Baby should sleep alone.
 Your baby's sleeping in the same room with you is a great idea, but adult beds aren't safe for infants.
 A baby can become trapped and suffocate between the headboard slats, the space between the mattress and the bed frame, or the space between the mattress and the wall.